pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 `award-point` message, and so our code never runs.

-As we said earlier, the Apple needs to broadcast this message when it's caught by the bowl.
+As we said earlier, the Apple needs to broadcast this message when it’s caught by the bowl.

 {{< learner-task >}}

-Add some code to the right script **in your Apple sprite** which broadcasts the `award-point` message when it's caught.
+Add some code to the right script **in your Apple sprite** which broadcasts the `award-point` message when it’s caught.

 {{< learner-task-help >}}